chitransh100/codeConnect-Frontend/project.md

 - user info must come from the token to avoid flushing of the redux store after every refresh
 - build the logout feature
 - get the feed and add it to the redux store
-- build the view connections and view requests feature
+- build the view connections and
+- view requests feature
+- add the feature to accept and reject the requests
+-